UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Small homes or apartments with moderate streaming and browsingLarge households with multiple simultaneous 4K streams and heavy downloads

-Because the service relies on T-Mobile’s 5G network capacity, it is not available everywhere.
-You must check your specific address on Mint Mobile’s website to verify eligibility.
-Just because you have a Mint Mobile phone signal does not automatically mean your home is eligible for the home internet service.
+Because the service relies specifically on T-Mobile’s 5G network capacity, it is not available universally.
+You must check your specific home address on Mint Mobile’s official website to verify your eligibility.
+Just because you have a strong Mint Mobile phone signal on your driveway does not automatically guarantee your home address is cleared for the dedicated fixed wireless internet service.

 Can I get a refund if Mint Mobile Home Internet doesn’t work at my house?